 Powders for Muzzleloaders

 Black powder is the only type of powder that should be used in muzzleloaders.
-However, synthetic substitutes, such as Pyrodex®, also can be used.
-Be sure to use only approved substitutes.
-Don’t use modern-day smokeless powders in black powder firearms.
-Smokeless powders can cause serious injury if used in muzzleloaders.
+However synthetic substitutes, such as Pyrodex, also can be used.
+Don't use modern-day smokeless powders in muzzleloading firearms.
+Use only the type of powder that is recommended by the manufacturer of the muzzleloader.
+Using the wrong type of powder in a muzzleloader can cause serious injury.

 Black powder is made of potassium nitrate (saltpeter), sulfur, and charcoal.
 When ignited, it causes a dense cloud of white smoke.
 It comes in four sizes or granulations.

-- Fine grain typically used in smaller rifles and pistols under .50 caliber and smaller shotguns
+- FFFg: Fine grain typically used in smaller rifles and pistols under .50 caliber and smaller shotguns

-- Extra-fine grain typically used as a priming powder in flintlocks
+- FFFFg: Extra-fine grain typically used as a priming powder in flintlocks

-Pyrodex® and Clear Shot are black powder substitutes that can be used in amounts equal to black powder by volume, but loading may vary.
+Pyrodex® and Clear Shot are black powder substitutes that can be used in amounts equal to black powder, but loading may vary.
 Be sure to get instructions from a qualified gunsmith for loading procedures.
 Substitutes are not recommended for use in flintlocks because they may not ignite from sparks as easily.